 Students could only pass this course after successful completion of all partial exams.

 C. Closa, “Comparative Regional Integration – Governance and Legal Models” (CUP, 2016).

 P. Craig & G. de Burca, “EU Law: Text, Cases and Materials” (OUP, 2015)

 E. Ugirashebuja et al. (Eds.)
 East African Community Law – Institutional, Substantive and Comparative EU Aspects (Brill, 2017)

 Other possible literature will be announced in class or via Brightspace.

 Brightspace will be used in this course.
 Upon admission students will be enrolled in Brightspace by the teaching administration.

-Please note: students are not required to register through uSis for the Bachelor Honours Classes.
+Please note: students are not required to register through uSis for the Master Honours Classes.
 Your registration will be done centrally.